 - The limestone peninsula of the Gower is an Area of Outstanding Natural Beauty, and has mostly sandy bays along its southern shore and long sandy surf beaches along its western coast.
 The roads tend to be narrow and winding and have not improved over the years, so congestion is inevitable during busy periods.
 The Gower is good walking territory and public footpaths here are exceptionally well maintained.
 Climbing and surfing are popular activities.

 - South Wales

-- The Vale of Glamorgan comprises the east of this region including the southernmost point in Wales, and the beaches are mostly rocky with some sandy bits and backed by unstable cliffs of blue lias.
-To the west are the counties of Bridgend and Port Talbot; the beaches here are sandy and backed mostly by low dunes.
+- The Vale of Glamorgan comprises the east of this region and the beaches are mostly rocky with some sandy bits and backed by unstable cliffs of blue lias.
+Inland the Vale is scenic and relatively flat, making it popular for walking and cycling.
+The counties of Bridgend and Port Talbot are further west and the beaches here are sandy and backed mostly by low dunes.
 The sea water tends to be a muddy brown near Cardiff slowly becoming clearer towards the west.

 - The Somerset Coast borders the Bristol Channel and the beaches are nothing special.
 There are some long sandy stretches, but most beaches have thick mud lower down and the sea water is a muddy brown colour.
 Inland the county is very scenic and has plenty of idyllic villages with thatched cottages, ancient churches and tea-rooms.
 This county looks after its footpaths and is good walking territory.